cenidetiot/ngsi-js-library/doc/ngsi/docs/JSONParser.md

 ```

 #### parseAttrs() function
 The `parseAttrs()` function expects by default a JSON as input.
-This function returns the followings errors to invalid inputs.
+This function can receive the following invalid inputs:

 1. **ngsi.parseAttrs({ attrName: undefined})**.
-This is an invalid input where is not defined the valid NGSI data type for the attribute.
+This is an invalid input where is not defined a valid NGSI data type for the attribute.
 In this case, the `parseAttrs()` function returns the error: ***Data Type not supported, please check the Data Types Supported in https://ngsi-js-library.readthedocs.io/en/latest/ngsi/***
 2. **ngsi.parseAttrs(0)**.
 This is an invalid input where is not defined a JSON as parameter of the `parseAttrs()` function.
-In this case, the functions returns the error: ***Expected JSON***.
+In this case, the function returns the error: ***Expected JSON***.

 An example of valid input for the `parseAttrs()` function is the following:
 ```js